• Skip to main content

 • Social Anxiety Disorder – Anxiety that occurs only in social interactions.
 These interactions can be hyper-specific (eating in public, large crowds, public speaking, etc.) or general (any social interaction).

 • Panic Disorder – Having recurring, unexplained panic attacks.
 Panic attacks are sudden instances of intense fear that peak after a few minutes.
-Symptoms of a panic attack are heart palpitations, sweating, trembling/shaking, shortness of breath, and feelings of impending doom or death.
+Symptoms of a panic attack are heart palpitations, sweating, trembling/shaking, shortness of breath and feelings of impending doom or death.

 • Specific Anxiety/Phobias – Anxiety that occurs only around specific triggers and results in the person doing whatever they can to avoid the trigger – or making it impossible for them to interact with the trigger.
 Common triggers for phobias are driving a car, animals, flying, blood, or heights.